alainwolf/DHANE/README.md

 ## Limitations

- * Support for private key roll-over has not been implemented yet.
  * It never deletes any DNS records.
 Just checks if the required ones are already there and adds new ones as needed.
  * While checking existing DNS records, it just compares the record names and SHA2 hash values.
 It doesn't look at the usage flags, selectors and mtypes.
 I never had a use case where this should be necessary.
  * Its probably full of bashisms.
 I'm no an expert in religion and politics.